 - Big pads – don’t ask, just trust.

 - A water bottle because afterwards and for the near future you are gonna be THIRSTY

 There’s not too much they need to bring but a few items are key.

 - Snacks.
 They’re in it for the long haul with you once labour begins (especially in COVID19 times where they aren’t allowed to return if they leave your room) and sustenance will keep them from complaining, which will keep you from wanting to rip their head off.
 Everyone is happy.

 - Phone charger (if their phone is a different make than yours)

 - Headphones (in case they want to watch something on their phone but mom and baby are resting… not to use to ignore you.)

 So, did I miss something that you’d pack?
 Tell me in the comments below.

-Also be on the look-out for my next postpartum post which will feature items to take care of yourself (and your bits) those first weeks after delivery.
+Also be sure to check out my other postpartum post which features items to take care of yourself (and your bits) and baby those first weeks after delivery.